-In today’s world, holidaying in an international destination isn’t such as huge affair as compared to may be 20 years back.
+In today’s world, holidaying in an international destination isn’t such a huge affair as compared to maybe 20 years back.
 There are plenty of resources out there that can guide you through.
 But even today, planning for your first international travel will make your heart pump faster.
 There will be hundreds of questions in your mind.
 Which country do I visit?
-Do I need visa?
+Do I need a visa?
 If yes, then how to get that?
 Where should I exchange currency?
 Will it be within my budget?
 Is the country safe for travel? and plenty more… As a result, most people resort to hiring a travel company to do this job.
 Well, it definitely takes away the stress by a large amount, but don’t you wanna feel the adrenaline rush through your veins when you plan your first foreign trip on your own? don’t you wanna immerse in the feeling of accomplishment that follows?

-Of course you do!
+Of course, you do!
 That’s what makes you a traveler.
 And we are here to make that easier for you…

 In this post we have outlined 9 awesome reasons why we feel that